gleidecn/eat-fibers/README.md

 #### Video:

     - [You Tube - Med Today] (https://www.youtube.com/results?search_query=how+to+get+more+fibers)

 ##### Content

-    - The text for the Home page was taken from Pinterast post.
+    - The quote from landing page was taken from Pinterast post.
     - The main text was from Harvard the nutrition source.
     - Instructions on how to implement video section: You Tube: Med Today.
-    - The icons in the club-fibres section, the footer and the form contact us were taken from Font Awesome.
+    - The icons in the club-fibres section, the footer and the contact us section were taken from Font Awesome.

 #### Media

-    - The photos used on the home and sign up page are from This Open Source site
+    - The photos used on the home, gallery, and sign up page were taken from an Open Source site:
-    - The images used for the gallery page were taken from this other open source site:
         - (https://unsplash.com)